Nachtfeuer/pipeline/docs/example.rst

 Keeping it simple (demo) I defined just two Python versions but with given examples it's pretty easy to add more.
-The given setup will inject the environment variable **PYTHON_VERSION** to be used as filter.
+The given setup will inject the environment variable **PYTHON_VERSION** to be used as filter for the templates in the model.

 The model
 ---------